 The Carthaginians did not have time to rest, however.
 The Romans pulled out their tired and wounded soldiers and sent in fresh troops to attack once again.
 Meanwhile, Scipio was able to implement some useful knowledge he had ascertained about the area.
 Local fishermen had informed him that the lagoon on the north side of the city could be easily crossed on foot at low tide.
 Now his informants came to tell him that low tide was upon them.
 With fresh soldiers on the isthmus, the navy redoubling their efforts to the west and south, and Scipio leading 500 men unexpectedly across the lagoon, the city came under attack from all sides at once.
 Though those on the isthmus continued to struggle, fortifications were almost non-existent to the north.

 As Scipio had promised, Carthago Nova yielded rich plunder, all the Carthaginian supplies plus the city’s own rich resources.
 Most important strategically to Scipio were the many hostages of local tribes.
 Rather than taking over control of them and demanding their families switch allegiances, he diplomatically treated them with the greatest respect.
 He sent messengers to their families, inviting them to come to Carthago Nova to reclaim their relations.
 When an older woman made a plea to him on behalf of the girls in her charge, he reassured her kindly and ensured their safety.
-He learned that another beautiful young woman she was betrothed to a Celtiberian noble named Aluccius, who loved her dearly and was in agony over her safety.
+He learned that another beautiful young woman was betrothed to a Celtiberian noble named Aluccius, who loved her dearly and was in agony over her safety.
 Scipio called the young man to him, and reunited the pair, asking only for friendship.

 The girl’s parents had brought a large amount of gold in order to try to pay her ransom.
 When Scipio returned her freely, they begged him to take it anyway in gratitude.
 He accepted the gift, and then presented it to Aluccius as a wedding present.
 Aluccius and his bride returned home, and a few days later he returned at the head of 1,400 of his countrymen, pledging allegiance to Scipio.
 Scipio’s character and kindness served him well, and he won many friends and allies who respected him.
-His bold stroke had paid off, Carthage was dealt a rough blow, and Roman morale soared.
+His bold stroke had paid off, Carthage suffered a rough blow, and Roman morale soared.
 Scipio spent the following months skirmishing with the Carthaginians and their Numidian allies, while even more Spanish tribes flocked to join Rome.
 Scipio’s policy towards hostages served him particularly well in earning the respect of Masinissa some months later….

 What to See Here?